araobp/pic-mcu/I2C_LIB_EVAL.md

-# Motion analyzer for human activity recognition (PIC1825 with MPU9250)
+# Oscilloscope for 9-axis sensor (PIC1825 with MPU9250 and Android)

-(Work in progress)

 ## Background